 Learning agents Improve performance over time Adaptable to new situations Requires training data, can be unpredictable Evolving environments Virtual assistants, game AI

 By deciding on the proper agent type for your assignment, you will set up a solid basis for development.
-To help further, exploring some real-world examples of AI agents can clarify how different types are applied across use cases.

 Want to Build AI Agents That Drive Business Value?